damian-t-p/STATS32-2020/install-R.md

 ## Updating R

 1. Open Rstudio.
-1. If the first line of your console reads `R version 3.6.3 (2020) -- "Holding the Windsock"`, then you have the correct version of R.
+1. If the first line of your console reads `R version 4.0.4 (2021-02-15) -- "Lost Library Book"`, then you have the correct version of R.
 1. If not, follow the instructions in this guide for "Installing R."
 1. Once you have installed the latest version of R, open RStudio and select Tools > Global Options...
-1. If the field "R Version" contains R version 3.6.3, you are finished.
+1. If the field "R Version" contains R version 4.0.4, you are finished.
 Otherwise, click the button "Change..." next to this field.
-1. Click the Radio button "Choose a specific verion of R" and select R-3.6.3.
+1. Click the Radio button "Choose a specific verion of R" and select R-4.0.4.
 1. Click OK, and restart RStudio.

 ## Updating RStudio